15 May – 21 June 2026

 Can a common ground on which freedom and happiness might flourish be reimagined?
 Is a sky opening toward goodness and truth still possible?

 As the Mardin Biennial takes shape around these questions, it extends beyond the old city for the first time, inviting viewers on a journey across the city’s diverse geographies.
-New exhibition venues are Dara Ancient City, Deyrulzafaran Monastery, and Ateş Beyler Hamamı – a hammam in Kızıltepe – alongside Kervansaray, Marangozlar Kahvesi (Carpenter’s Café), and Sakıp Sabancı Mardin City Museum in Old Mardin.
+New exhibition venues are Dara Ancient City, Deyrulzafaran Monastery, and Ateş Beyler Hamamı – a hammam in Kızıltepe – alongside Caravanserai, Marangozlar Kahvesi (Carpenter’s Café), and Sakıp Sabancı Mardin City Museum in Old Mardin.

 The 7th Mardin Biennial brings together 41 artists and artist collectives from 20 countries, including six artists based in Mardin and its surrounding region.
 While several participants are developing newly commissioned works for the biennial, others present existing works adapted to the conceptual framework and historical context of the city.
 The exhibition spans painting, sculpture, video, photography, performance, sound, and site-specific installations.
 The biennial also includes curatorial collaborations with House of Taswir for “Gaza Biennale Initiative”, and with Stadtkuratorin Hamburg / City Curator Hamburg for “From the Cosmos to the Commons” program.